 Overall, it can be concluded that the reform of laws and practice are seen as a necessity in many fields, particularly criminal procedures, especially with regard to gathering and introducing evidence and other procedural benefits given to the prosecution.
-Reforms addressing the qualifications of legal profession judicial institutions are also felt s aimed at increasing t he effectiveness of
+Reforms addressing the qualifications of legal professionals and improvements aimed at increasing the effectiveness of judicial institutions are also felt to be needed.